Sofia Airport: Development since the 1990s

 A significant and recurring operational criticism of Sofia Airport has concerned its historical lack of all-weather operations capability.
 Though the new runway was designed for ICAO Category 3 operations, in 2007 it emerged that radio interference from security fencing, and most significantly from a large newly built lorry park, prevented certification (and hence use) of the associated radio navigational aids.
 During the winter months, the airport, located on a high alluvial plain surrounded by mountains, suffers from very significant and frequent fog precipitation.
 In such circumstances, flights are redirected to diversion airports in Bulgaria or neighbouring countries, lengthening journeys by many hours.

 On 3 June 2016, the Bulgarian government launched a tender for the operation of Sofia Airport.
-Expected to bring in 1.2 billion lev (600 million euro) to the state over 35 years, the tender has reportedly attracted interest from the operators of airports in Munich, Frankfurt, Zurich, Lyon, Dublin and London-Heathrow and as well as other operators.
+Expected to bring in €600 million to the state over 35 years, the tender has reportedly attracted interest from the operators of airports in Munich, Frankfurt, Zurich, Lyon, Dublin and London-Heathrow and as well as other operators.

 As of 22 July 2020, the concessionaire of Sofia Airport is the Sof Connect consortium, consisting of the French investment fund Meridiam (99% stake) and Austria's Strabag (1% stake).
 The concession period runs for 35 years.
 The airport's operator for the first 12 years of the concession period will be Munich Airport International.
 On 20 April 2021, SOF Connect AD officially became the concessionaire of the airport.

 As of 17 February 2025 the airport was officially named after the Apostle of Freedom and Bulgarian National hero Vasil Levski with a decree of the President of the Republic of Bulgaria Rumen Radev.